mc-imperial/gpuverify/Documentation/developer_guide.rst

       #The Path to the directory where the "bugle" executable can be found.
       bugleBinDir = rootDir + r"\bugle\build\Release"

-      #The path to the directory where libclc can be found.
-The nvptx--bugle/ and generic/ folders should be in there
+      #The path to the libclc install directory.
+The include/ and lib/clc/ folders should be there
       libclcDir = rootDir + r"\libclc-inst"

       #The path to the llvm Source directory.